Gen.G: Rocket League

-ApparentlyJack, Chronic and noly joined the starting roster, with Pollo as substitute.
-Allushin joined as coach on the 30th.

-Roster
+On November 19, 2024 Gen.G Mobil1 Racing acquire the roster of jstn, Majicbear, and CHEESE. join, with RawGreg as coach and Kevpert as assistant coach.

 Valorant

 On May 4 entered Valorant with the acquisition of FRENCH CANADIANS.
 Gen.G would win the first major North American VALORANT, T1 x Nerd Street Gamers Invitational.
-Gen.G would go on to win an additional 3 tournaments in 2020 - Pittsburgh Knights Tournament Series, Pulse Invitational, and Pittsburgh Knights Before Christmas.
-After the announcement of the Valorant Franchisement League, Gen.G has decided to base its roster in Korea.
+Gen.G would go on to win an additional 3 tournaments in 2020 – Pittsburgh Knights Tournament Series, Pulse Invitational, and Pittsburgh Knights Before Christmas.
+After being accepted into the Valorant Pacific League, Gen.G moved its Valorant operations to Korea.